We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 At Rollin’ Thunder, they’re quite optimistic saying, “We’ll be fine.
 Shops on the brink might suffer, but they’re probably on the brink for reasons other than the virus, to begin with.”

-His idea is that bike shops can always fall back on repairs if the sales go down, because people still need to bike, no matter what happens.
+His idea is that bike shops can always fall back on repairs if the sales go down.
+That is so because people still need to bike, no matter what happens.

 That goes in line with Ridgway Wrench’s conclusion that “The one-man show bike repair shops will survive!”
 Big stores with large storefronts might suffer, but small operations that are part of the local community will not see a big change.